irelance/jsc-decompile-mozjs-34/readme.md

 This version may decompile jsc file compile by cocos-2dx.

-It would not work for different version of Mozilla spider-monkey, for its opcode defined different for each version.
+It would not work for different version of Mozilla spider-monkey (without shell of course), for its opcode defined different for each version.

 #2.Usage